adikal25/spatial-ai/self-correcting-vlm-qa/README.md

 # 🔍 Self-Correcting Vision-Language QA with Claude

 An automated verification and self-correction pipeline using **Claude Sonnet 4** that addresses spatial reasoning hallucinations through depth geometry and explicit self-reasoning loops.
+This is a geometry-aware vision-language module where users can upload an image of a location and receive an analysis of positions of objects in the image.
+Suppose the VLM misjudges distance, size, or relative position (a common failure in safety-critical settings).
+In that case, our geometric verifier measures the scene, detects contradictions, and sends the evidence back to the VLM so it can self-correct with a revised, trustworthy answer.

 ## 🎯 Overview

 Vision-Language Models (VLMs) often hallucinate about object sizes, distances, and counts, contradicting basic spatial geometry.
 This project implements a three-stage pipeline with **Claude's self-reasoning capabilities**:

-1. **Ask** (1-3s): Claude generates initial response with bounding boxes and reasoning
+1. **Ask** (1-3s): Claude generates an initial response with bounding boxes and reasoning
 2. **Verify** (1-4s): Depth estimation + geometric contradiction detection
 3. **Correct** (1-4s): Claude engages in explicit self-reflection and correction